Larimar: Large Language Models with Episodic Memory Control: Results

 \subsection{Sequential Fact Editing}

-We evaluated Larimar's ability to perform sequential editing, following the setup of \cite{hartvigsen2022aging}, which tackles the issue of forgetting previous edits after multiple sequential edits.
+We evaluated Larimar on a sequential editing task, following the setup of \cite{hartvigsen2022aging}, which tackles the issue of forgetting previous edits after multiple sequential edits.
 Hartvigsen et. al. introduced a continual editing method that integrates an adaptor to update a codebook of edit key-value pairs with a pre-trained language model (GPT2-XL), showing memory retention during sequential edits.
 We adapt Larimar to this experimental setup, wherein a subset of 200 facts with 5 rephrasings each is selected from the ZsRE validation dataset for testing.
 In Larimar, a sequential edit is handled by updating the global memory through Eq. \eqref{eq:mem_update_seq}, again requiring no gradient-based update on incoming edits.
 For each edit, the encoding of the rephrased query concatenated with the corresponding answer is written to memory.
 We assessed Larimar's performance, compared to GRACE, using the edit retention rate (ERR), which is the mean F1 score after 1000 sequential edits when querying the memory with the encoded query $\mathbf{Z}_{\rm query}$ for each written fact.
 Larimar is not finetuned on question-answer data; instead, we write each question-answer pair as a fact in the memory and query the memory with the original question.
-We report on the Test Retention Rate (TRR) by evaluating Larimar decoder's perplexity on 1000 random test samples from wikitext using a separate language model.
-In comparison, baseline models compute TRR from mean F1 scores from 1000 random samples of NQ data.
-Results show Larimar's comparable ERR performance to GRACE, while preserving its original test set performance.
-Notably, Larimar-1.3B achieves editing speeds approximately 10 or more times faster than GRACE on GPT-2 XL.
+Results show Larimar's comparable ERR performance to GRACE, that is the best-performing baseline, while Larimar performing editing approximately 10 or more times faster than GRACE on GPT-2 XL.
+We found the batch editing method SERAC (referred as DEFER in \cite{hartvigsen2022aging};) to perform worse (ERR=0.31) compared to both Larimar (ERR=0.98) and GRACE (ERR=0.96) on sequential editing on an edit dataset containing duplicates of fact and corresponding rephrasings, though SERAC was trained on fact edits.